-The cemetery here is huge, covering acres of somewhat open woods.
+The cemetery here is vast, covering acres of somewhat open woods.
 About 1,500 people are interred here, mostly TB victims.

 Starting a hundred years ago (1920s) the Weimar Joint Sanitorium was established as a Public facility, to take care of TB patients, funded by fifteen (mostly) local California Counties.

-At peak occupancy, in 1948, there were 550 patients, in 24 buildings, plus a staff of 300, a substantial operation.
-No surprise that the WJS became a major source of employment in surrounding communities.
+At peak occupancy, in 1948, there were 550 patients, in 24 buildings, with a support & admin staff of 300, a substantial operation.
+No surprise that the Sanitorium became the major source of employment in surrounding communities.

-This cemetery is called a "potter's field", a term with Biblical origins (see below), which typically means a burial site for indigent or unknown persons.
+The cemetery here is referred to as a "potter's field", a term with Biblical origins (see below), which often means a burial site for indigent or unknown persons.

-Here it means that instead of having individual grave stones, each burial site has a 2x6 inch slab of wood with a mounted brass disc with an assigned location number.
+Here it means that instead of having individual grave stones, each burial site has a 2x6 inch wood post and a mounted brass disc with an assigned location number.
 The last photo above shows this.
-Of course, all you then need it a good database and maps.....
+Of course, all you need to manage this is a database and maps.....